gmidme/payload-plugin/README.md

-# payload plugin for elasticsearch
+# payload plugin for opensearch
-  * Currently only elasticsearch 7.11.x is tested,
+  * Currently only opensearch 1.2.0 is tested,

-    If you have any problems against others elasticsearch version, please submit a issue！
+    If you have any problems against others opensearch version, please submit a issue！

 ## When i need use this plugin?
 * if the field you want to query has many different tokens like term, and you want to redefine the  score by combine each matched term's predefined different score of each document,